 NAJEEB U. GHAURI is the Chief Executive Officer and Chairman of NetSol.
 He has been a Director of the Company since 1997, Chairman since 2003 and Chief Executive Officer since October 2006.
-Mr. Ghauri is the founder of NetSol Technologies, Inc. He was responsible for NetSol listing on NASDAQ in 1999 and NetSol subsidiary listing on KSE (Karachi Stock Exchange) in 2005.
-Mr. Ghauri was most instrumental in transforming NetSol (formerly Mirage Holdings, Inc.) from a clothing/apparel business to a fully focused global IT company.
+Mr. Ghauri is the founder of NetSol Technologies, Inc. He was responsible for NetSol listing on NASDAQ in 1999, the NetSol subsidiary listing on KSE (Karachi Stock Exchange) in 2005, and the NetSol listing on the NASDAQ Dubai exchange in 2008.
 Mr. Ghauri served as the Company's Chief Executive Officer from 1999 to 2001 and as the Chief Financial Officer from 2001 to 2005.
 As CEO, Mr. Ghauri is responsible for managing the day-to-day operations of the Company, as well as the Company's overall growth and expansion plan.
-In addition to numerous accomplishments at NetSol, Mr. Ghauri was honored to ring the closing bell at NASDAQ Stock Exchange in September 2006.
 Prior to joining the Company, Mr. Ghauri was part of the marketing team of Atlantic Richfield Company (ARCO) (now acquired by BP), a Fortune 500 company, from 1987-1997.
-Prior to ARCO, he spent nearly 5 years with Unilever as brand and sales managers.
-Mr. Ghauri received his Bachelor of Science degree in Management/Economics from Eastern Illinois University in 1979, and his M.B.A. in Marketing Management from Claremont Graduate School in California in 1982.
-Mr. Ghauri was elected Vice Chairman of US Pakistan Business Council in 2006.
-A Washington D.C. based council of US Chamber of Commerce.
-He is also very active in several philanthropic activities in emerging markets and is a founding director Pakistan Human Development Fund, a non-profit organization, a partnership with UNDP to promote literacy, health services and poverty alleviation in Pakistan.
+Prior to ARCO, he spent nearly five years with Unilever as brand and sales managers.
+Mr. Ghauri received his Bachelor of Science degree in Management/Economics from Eastern Illinois University in 1979, and his M.B.A. in Marketing Management from Claremont Graduate School in California in 1981.
+Mr. Ghauri was elected Vice Chairman of US Pakistan Business Council in 2006, a Washington D.C. based council of US Chamber of Commerce.
+He is also very active in several philanthropic activities in emerging markets and is a founding director of Pakistan Human Development Fund, a non-profit organization, a partnership with UNDP to promote literacy, health services and poverty alleviation in Pakistan.
+Mr. Ghauri has participated in NASDAQ opening and/or closing bell ceremonies in 2006, 2008, 2009 and 2010.
+The Nominating Committee determined that Mr. Ghauri's long term experience with the Company and his direct experience with capital markets and investment community makes him qualified to serve on our Board of Directors.

 SALIM GHAURI has been with the Company since 1999 as the President and Director of the Company.
 Mr. Ghauri is currently the Chairman and CEO of NetSol Technologies Limited and President of the Asia Pacific Region and CEO of Global Services Group.
 Mr. Ghauri was the founder of Network Solutions (Pvt.)
-Ltd. in 1995, Later NetSol Technologies (Pvt) Limited.
-Built under his leadership, NetSol gradually built a strong team of IT professionals and infrastructure in Pakistan and became the first software house in Pakistan certified as ISO 9001 and CMMi Level 5 assessed.
+Ltd. in 1995, Later NetSol Technologies (Pvt.)
+Limited.
+Under his leadership, NetSol gradually built a strong team of IT professionals and infrastructure in Pakistan and became the first software house in Pakistan certified as ISO 9001 and CMMi Level 5 assessed.
+Under his leadership, NetSol PK has become the leading IT company and is known as an IT Icon in the region.
 Mr. Ghauri received his Bachelor of Science degree in Computer Science from University of Punjab in Lahore, Pakistan.
 Before NetSol Technologies Ltd., Mr. Ghauri was employed with BHP in Sydney, Australia from 1987-1995, where he commenced his employment as a consultant.
 Mr. Ghauri was appointed in 2007 as an Honorary Consul for Australia-Punjab Region.
+The Nominating Committee determined that Mr. Ghauri's capacity as Chief Executive of our largest subsidiary, his knowledge of our products, as well as his unique knowledge of the Asia Pacific and Pakistan markets makes him qualified to serve as a member of our Board of Directors.